fsiegrist/devops-bootcamp-06-artifact-repository/Notes.md

 Download and unpack the latest Nexus version into the /opt folder:
 - `cd /opt`
 - `wget https://download.sonatype.com/nexus/3/latest-unix.tar.gz`
-- `tar -zxvf latest-unix.tar.gz` => tow folders nexus-3.46.0-01 and sonatype-work
+- `tar -zxvf latest-unix.tar.gz` => two folders nexus-3.46.0-01 and sonatype-work

 Create a nexus user to be used to run the nexus application:
 - `adduser nexus`